microsoft/fluentui/packages/react-internal/etc/react-internal.api.md

     isMultiline?: boolean;
     messageBarIconProps?: IIconProps;
     messageBarType?: MessageBarType;
+    // Warning: (ae-forgotten-export) The symbol "BaseButton" needs to be exported by the entry point index.d.ts
-    onDismiss?: (ev?: React.MouseEvent<HTMLElement | BaseButton | Button>) => any;
+    // Warning: (ae-forgotten-export) The symbol "Button" needs to be exported by the entry point index.d.ts onDismiss?: (ev?: React.MouseEvent<HTMLElement | BaseButton | Button>) => any;
     overflowButtonAriaLabel?: string;
     styles?: IStyleFunctionOrObject<IMessageBarStyleProps, IMessageBarStyles>;